 Automatic tablet splitting

-Automatic tablet splitting enables resharding of data in a cluster automatically while online, and transparently to users, when a specified size threshold has been reached.
+Automatic tablet splitting enables resharding of data in a cluster automatically while online, as well as transparently, when a specified size threshold has been reached.

 Enable automatic tablet splitting